doubleencore/XcodeIssueGenerator/README.md

 # XcodeIssueGenerator

+An executable that can be called from a Run Script Build Phase that makes comments such as ```// TODO:``` or ```// SERIOUS:``` appear in Xcode's Issue Navigator giving them project-wide visibility.

+- Works in Swift files.
+- An upside of using this program as compared to ```#warning``` pragmas available to Objective-C is we can keep "treat warnings as errors" on in the host project build settings since this executable runs post-build.
-An executable that can be placed in a Run Script Build Phase that marks comments like ```// TODO:``` or ```// SERIOUS:``` as warnings or errors so they display in the Xcode Issue Navigator.
-Warning or error behavior for comments can be configured differently per build configuration—you can have a ```// TODO:``` be a warning in DEBUG and be an error in RELEASE for instance.
-An upside of using this program as compared to something like ```#warning``` pragmas is we can keep "treat warnings as errors" on in the host project build settings since this executable runs post-build.
+- Comments can be configured as warnings or errors.
+Error-producing comments stop the build from succeeding.
+- Warning or error behavior for comments can be configured differently per build configuration—you can have a ```// TODO:``` be a warning in DEBUG and be an error in RELEASE for instance.

 ## Setup
 Download the latest [release](https://github.com/doubleencore/XcodeIssueGenerator/releases) or build the project yourself.
 Copy the XcodeIssueGenerator executable to your ```/usr/local/bin``` directory and make it executable: ```chmod +x /usr/local/bin/XcodeIssueGenerator```.
 Call the XcodeIssueGenerator executable from a Run Script build phase.